 Businesses, according to an IBM global study of 1500 CEOs, are facing a rapid escalation of complexity.
 Capitalizing on complexity and customer intimacy to create innovative ways of delivering value are business’ significant challenges.
 The study further revealed that “enterprises today are not equipped to cope effectively with this complexity in the global environment.”

-Compounding the problem, traditional business practices are proving to be inadequate to identify, interpret and robustly understand implications of emerging developments.
-This is due to our tendency to often try to understand the problems we face based on what we already know, instead of seeking that which we truly do not, regardless if are trying to make sense of consumer markets, design products or lead a corporate culture.
+Compounding the problem, traditional business practices are proving to be inadequate to identify, interpret, and robustly understand the implications of emerging developments.
+This is due to our tendency to often try to understand the problems we face based on what we already know, instead of seeking that which we genuinely do not, regardless if we are trying to make sense of consumer markets, design products, or lead a corporate culture.

 To help address this problem, we advocate for drawing insights from anthropological thinking.

 The Value of Anthropology Consulting Firms

 The value-add of drawing insights from anthropological thinking is found in its ability to help uncover unknown unknowns that exist and explain the “why.”
 But to accomplish this, we need to get out of the office and understand who our consumers truly are, and why they think and behave the way they do.
 We can not solely rely on the current trend of big data, as we also discussed in our presentation titled Why Analytics Needs Ethnography.
 Instead, we need to deeply understand our consumers in context, which requires qualitative research to help go beyond answering the questions we already know exist.

 That is why applied anthropologists are uniquely suited for the job.
 They are trained to go out into the wild without preconceived notions, conduct observations and interviews, and learn from the people that know best — your consumers.
 Through this process, anthropologists can explain the context behind trends in quantitative data and uncover new patterns of behavior or needs that were never known before.